agabrown/agabpylib/README.rst

 agabpylib
 =========

-**Python library with Anthony's private plotting and data analysis utilities.**
+**Python library with Anthony's private python utilities for data analysis, simulation, plotting, etc.**

-Mostly code for trying out stuff or for producing examples for my private astronomy research notes.
+*This library is not stable in any sense (interfaces, code), and broken code may be checked into GitHub at anytime.
+Use at your own risk.*

 Documentation
 -------------